Sexuality of James VI and I: Contemporary accounts

 Insinuations about James's sexual acts with other men followed him throughout his life.
 Comments were made in a variety of sources other than reports and diaries.
+In 1592, anonymous verses written against James were discovered, calling him a "bougerer" and alleging he had no physical interaction with his wife, leaving her all night intactam.
 Curtis Perry, in a 2000 article on "The Politics of Access and Representations of the Sodomite King in Early Modern England", states that "[S]odomitical images of James I [were] promulgated in manuscript verse libels, mean-spirited memoirs, and political pamphlets written by disgruntled contemporaries".
 While some of these are suspect as they were written by those opposed to James's favourites to slander them, particularly through a literary convention attributing all kinds of evils to them (which is Perry's concern in his article), other sources are more trustworthy as they are less susceptible to such literary conventions.

-Soon after James's marriage in 1589, verses made reference to rumours about the King's sexual behaviour, calling James "a buggerer, one that left his wife all night intactam [i.e., untouched, a virgin]".